Sertan Taşqın

-Sertan Taşqın, born on 8 October 1997) is an Azerbaijani professional footballer who plays as a defender for Serik Belediyespor.
+Sertan Taşqın, born on 8 October 1997) is an Azerbaijani professional footballer who plays as a defender for Turkish TFF 1.
+Lig club Serikspor.

 Club career

 Taşqın made his debut in the Azerbaijan Premier League for Keşla on 28 May 2015 against Sumgayit.

 On 18 July 2020, Taşqın signed a two-year contract with Zira FK.

 On 21 June 2023, Taşqın joined Turan Tovuz from Zira.

 On 11 January 2024, Turan Tovuz announced that Taşqın had left the club by mutual consent to allow him to join TFF First League club Manisa.

 On 20 July 2025, Taşqın signed one-year contract with TFF First League club Serik Belediyespor.

 International career

 He represented Azerbaijani youth teams.
 He represented the senior Azerbaijan national team in a friendly 1–1 draw with Qatar on 27 March 2021.